Skip to main content

 Build Custom Image

-1. Open up a terminal session in your Linux machine and download the CAPI Image Builder version 1.5.0.
+1. Open up a terminal session on your Linux machine and download the CAPI Image Builder, replacing <tag> with your desired CAPI Image Builder version.
+This guide uses version 4.6.23 as an example.
+Refer to the CAPI Image Builder Downloads page for the latest version.

 Confirm that the image was downloaded correctly.